Bounded-memory adjusted scores estimation in generalized linear models with large data sets: Introduction

-\citet{albert+anderson:1984} shows that, in logistic regression, data separation is a necessary and sufficient condition for the maximum likelihood (ML) estimate to have at least one infinite component.
+\citet{albert+anderson:1984} show that, in logistic regression, data separation is a necessary and sufficient condition for the maximum likelihood (ML) estimate to have at least one infinite component.
 Data separation occurs when there is a linear combination of covariates that perfectly predicts the response values, and results in the log-likelihood having an asymptote in some direction of the parameter space.
-When separation occurs, ML fitting procedures typically result in apparently finite estimates and estimated standard errors, which are mere artefacts of the numerical optimization procedure stopping prematurely by meeting the optimizer's convergence criteria.
+When separation occurs, ML fitting procedures typically result in apparently finite estimates and estimated standard errors, which are mere artefacts of the numerical optimization procedure stopping prematurely by meeting the optimizer's convergence criteria, or reaching the maximum allowed number of iterations.
 If infinite estimates go undetected, then inference about the model parameters can lead to misleading conclusions. \citet{mansournia+etal:2018} is a recent overview of the practical issues associated with infinite estimates in logistic regression.
 Infinite ML estimates can also occur for other binomial-response regression models.

 The detection of separation and, more generally, identification of which components of the maximum likelihood estimate are infinite can be done prior to fitting the model by solving appropriate linear programs.
 For example, the \texttt{detectseparation} R package \citep{detectseparation} provides methods that implement the linear programs in \citet{konis:2007} for many binomial-response generalized linear models (GLMs), and the linear program in \citet{schwendinger+etal:2021} for log-binomial models for relative risk regression.
 Such procedures, however, while helpful to identify issues with ML, they provide no constructive information about what to do when infinite ML estimates are encountered.